-Circuit Breaker
+Circuit Breaker and Fuses

-A 5 amp, manual-reset circuit breaker is located on the right front of the body.
-The button pops out if the circuit breaker trips.
-This circuit breaker protects the safety circuits and relays.
-An auto-reset 30 amp master circuit breaker is located in the rear left of the chassis, and protects the charging system.
-In addition, there are two (2) 10 amp fuses, and one (1) 30 amp fuse included on the engine to protect the ECU, ignition switch, and charging system.
+Two (2) 5 amp fuses are located underneath the seat panel adjacent to ignition switch, and they protect the safety circuits and relays.
+An autoreset 30 amp master circuit breaker is located in the rear left of the chassis and protects the changing system.
+In addition, there are two (2) 10 amp fuses, and one (1) 30 amp fuse included on the engine to protect the ECU, EFI system, and charging system.
 Refer to the Kohler engine manual included with the Owner's Packet of materials for information regarding these fuses.